 There are some great videos on YouTube for teaching children to tie shoelaces.

 What if my child still can’t tie their shoelaces

 Occupational Therapists help child learn these tricky skills.
 Some children need more help to learn to tie their shoelaces.
-OneOnOne Children’s Therapy is in Bondi Junction.
+OneOnOne Children’s Therapy is an early intervention clinic in Bondi Junction and Mascot.
 If you would like some help teaching your child to tie their shoelaces then call us on (02) 80657837 or email us.